ayotycoon/form-validator/README.md

-# html-form-validator
+# Form-validator

 A simple to use, light weight form validator for your html files

 ## Installation

-copy both css and js files from lib folder to your working directory
+copy both css and js files from lib folder to your working directory , and import them

 ```bash
 ...